Follow these steps to prepare to accept paper submissions.

 The night before the meeting, download all reviews onto a laptop (Download > All reviews) in case the Internet explodes and you can’t reach HotCRP from the meeting place.

-Scribes can, if you like, capture discussions as comments for the authors’ reference.
+Scribes can capture discussions as comments for the authors’ reference.

 Give reviewers some time to update their reviews in response to PC discussion (optional).